FilmakademieRnd/AnimHost/TRAINING.md

 **Issue**: The TrainingNode looks stuck at `Starting training ...`.
 **Solution**: Both the first and expecially the second starting training steps need a few minutes to load the datasets into memory if you're using the full Surivor 2025 set.
 If you're giving this a trial run you can use only a few FBX files.

+**Issue**: I'm getting a lot of `INFO || Non-JSON stdout:` output, e.g. during first time setup.
+**Solution**: Output like this expected, especially during first time setup and during `Starting training ...`.
+The information is likely irrelevant for you unless you're debugging an issue.

 For technical issues, see [DEV_GUIDE.md](DEV_GUIDE.md) or [open an issue](https://github.com/FilmakademieRnd/AnimHost/issues).